Tropical Storm Imelda (2019)

 Impacts began when Imelda made landfall as a weak tropical storm.
 The system brought heavy rain and dangerous flooding to parts of southeastern Texas (especially the cities of Galveston and Beaumont) as its motion gradually slowed over land.
 Dozens of water rescues were needed by September 19 as areas became overwhelmed by the rainfall, with some areas experiencing over 43 in of rain.
 Total damage is estimated in excess of $5 billion (2019 USD).
-Despite the storm causing substantial damage, the name Imelda was not retired following the season, making Imelda the second-costliest Atlantic tropical cyclone name on record to not be retired, with the costliest being Hurricane Sally the following year.
+Despite the storm causing substantial damage, the name Imelda was not retired following the season, making Imelda the costliest Atlantic tropical cyclone name on record to not be retired at the time, with the costliest being Hurricane Sally the following year.

 Meteorological history

 Imelda originated from a mid-to-upper level trough located over the Eastern United States.
 Between September 10–12, the low moved to the southwest towards the eastern Gulf of Mexico.
 Once over the Gulf, associated convection began to increase, as a weak surface trough formed within the upper—level low on September 14, traversing to the west—northwest.
 That same day, the National Hurricane Center began to monitor the low for possible tropical cyclogenesis.
 Although, the NHC only gave the disturbance a low chance of formation.
 By September 17, the system had reached the east coast of Texas.
 Soon afterward, organization in the system rapidly increased, and at 17:00 UTC that day, the system organized into Tropical Depression Eleven, just off the coast of Texas.
 At 17:45 UTC, an observation deck at Freeport, Texas recorded sustained winds of 40 mph (65 km/h) with gusts of 47 mph (76 km/h), indicating that the depression had strengthened to Tropical Storm Imelda.

-Shortly thereafter, at 18:30 UTC, Imelda made landfall near Freeport, Texas at peak intensity, with maximum 1-minute sustained winds of 45 mph (65 km/h) and a minimum central pressure of 1003 mbar.
+Shortly thereafter, at 18:30 UTC, Imelda made landfall near Freeport, Texas at peak intensity, with maximum 1-minute sustained winds of 45 mph (75km/h) and a minimum central pressure of 1003 mbar.
 Imelda weakened after landfall, becoming a tropical depression at 03:00 UTC on the next day.
 At that time, the NHC passed on the responsibility for issuing advisories to the Weather Prediction Center (WPC).
 Imelda retained status as a tropical depression over land for the next 2 days, gradually weakening and slowing its motion, before degenerating into a trough on September 19, as it began passing over Louisiana; Imelda's remnants continued producing heavy rain and a few isolated tornadoes.
 Imelda's remnants persisted for another couple of days, before dissipating early on September 21.